METEO 3 Lesson 10 Images

 Text description of the example from 18Z on October 2, 2017 image.

-The image is a satellite view showing parts of the northeastern United States, bordered by the Atlantic Ocean to the east.
-State boundaries are outlined in blue, highlighting the area from Lake Ontario and Lake Erie in the north and west, to the Atlantic Ocean in the east.
-The Finger Lakes and the Northern Forests are marked in the northern central area.
-Valley regions, identified as agricultural, are located south of the forests.
-The Susquehanna River runs across the southern section.
-There are patches of clouds visible over the southwest area near the Susquehanna River.
-Labels with yellow text identify key geographical features.
+The image is a grayscale satellite view of the northeastern United States, bordered by the Atlantic Ocean to the east.
+State boundaries are outlined in blue, extending from Lake Ontario and Lake Erie in the north and west to the Atlantic coastline in the east.
+The Finger Lakes region and the Northern Forests are labeled in the north‑central portion of the image.
+South of the forested areas, lighter‑colored regions represent valley areas primarily used for agriculture.
+The Susquehanna River runs across the southern section of the map.
+Patches of cloud cover appear as bright white areas, particularly over the southwestern portion near the Susquehanna River.
+Key geographic features are identified with yellow text labels throughout the image.

 full-sized image